dewert99/creusot-experiments/restricted_seperation_logic.md

     // anonymous lifetime ends and permissions to ptr1 and ptr2 are inhaled }
 ```

+Keeping track of physical addresses for references may occasionally be useful (possibly for alignment checking),
+but it could make proofs more expensive.
+We could possibly make it optional, but then we would either have to prevent code using the feature from calling code not using it.

 ### Parametric Framing Problem
 If we allow for heap dependent type invariants we run into a framing problem